adjust/android_sdk/doc/migrate.md

    Delete the call in your launch activity's `onCreate` method.

-4. Instead, to provide proper session tracking, it is required to call certain new Adjust methods every time any Activity resumes or pauses.
+4. Instead, to provide proper session tracking, it is required to call certain new adjust methods every time any Activity resumes or pauses.
 Otherwise the SDK might miss a session start or session end.
 In order to do so you should follow these steps for **each** Activity of your app: